Southside High School (Texas)

 Southside High School is a 5A public high school in the Southside Independent School District of San Antonio, Texas (United States).
 Southside High School serves the far south side of the city of San Antonio.
-For the 2021-2022 school year, the school was given a "B" by the Texas Education Agency.
+For the 2024-2025 school year, the school was given a "C" by the Texas Education Agency.

 Athletics

 The Southside Cardinals compete in the following sports: